EricZinda/Perplexity/docs/pxHowTo/pxHowTo082State.md

     ...
 ~~~

-The only reason it even has this basic implementation is because the system implementation of `in_scope`, when determines which objects are ["proximate"](https://en.wikipedia.org/wiki/Obviative) to the user.
+The only reason it even has this basic implementation is because the system implementation of `in_scope` needs it to determine which objects are ["proximate"](https://en.wikipedia.org/wiki/Obviative) to the user.
 So, outside of that, we are free to implement our system state in any way we like *as long as it remains immutable*.
 Any methods we implement that make changes must follow the pattern used by `set_x()` and `add_to_e()` and return a copy with the change instead of modifying the object directly.
 This is key for making the [solver backtracking algorithm](../devcon/devcon0010MRSSolver) work.

 So, we'll need to add a notion of files and folders to `State`, and provide some ways to query the system about them.
 But all of this will *only* be used by the code we write to implement our custom predications.
-The system will completely ignore it.
+Perplexity will completely ignore it.

 ## Identity
 Because the system is built around immutable state, we will sometimes end up with two `State` objects and need to be able to find the same object contained in either one.
-We need a way to compare objects *across* state object.
-The easiest way to do this is to give all the objects in the system a globally unique id that can be easily compared.
+We need a way to compare objects *across* state objects.
+The easiest way is to give all the objects in the system a globally unique id that can be easily compared.
 We'll create a base class, `UniqueObject` that does this and derive everything from it:

 ~~~
 class UniqueObject(object):